-A basic and flavorful vegetable broth recipe to make vegetarian soups, vegetarian gravy, or just to add flavor to a variety of vegetarian recipes.
-You can use this easy vegetable broth in recipes calling for broth or stock of any kind.
+This easy and flavorful vegetable broth recipe will give you the base to make vegetarian soups, gravy, or just to add flavor to a variety of vegetarian dishes.
+If you are cooking vegetarian or vegan, you can use this vegetable broth as a substitute for any meat broth or stock that recipes list.

-- 1 medium or two small potatoes, chopped into large chunks
+- 1 medium potato (chopped into large chunks)

 - 3 bay leaves